Benjamin Harrison Memorial Bridge: Reconstruction of the bridge

 About 10 days after the initial collision, the damaged south tower which was supporting one end of the lift span (which had been askew with the north end down along with the north tower, and the south end still up) collapsed onto the ship.
 A total reconstruction of the lift portion of the bridge and several spans of the north approach was required.
 This was accomplished by McLean Contracting Company out of Baltimore Maryland, supervised by Bill Sinclair.

 The reconstruction of the damaged bridge was to cost 9.5 million dollars and take 20 months to complete.
 One design change incorporated was relocation of the bridge tender's station to a fixed portion of the structure which did not go up and down with the lift span.
 Another major design flaw with the bridge was not fixed.
-Shortly before the accident Captains Ron Blaha (Blaha Towing Company) and Virginia Pilot Bobby Stone (Virginia Pilots Association) stated during an interview on local television news that because the drawbridge was located at a bend in the channel the traffic gates should be moved back away from the channel to prevent cars from falling into the river in the event that a ship was unable to make the turn and hit the fixed span.
+Shortly before the incident Captains Ron Blaha (Blaha Towing Company) and Virginia Pilot Bobby Stone (Virginia Pilots Association) stated during an interview on local television news that because the drawbridge was located at a bend in the channel the traffic gates should be moved back away from the channel to prevent cars from falling into the river in the event that a ship was unable to make the turn and hit the fixed span.
 VDOT had previously been advised that the bridge was in such a position along the channel that this type of accident was possible.
-Following the accident, the news media picked up on the fact that Captains Stone and Blaha had previously warned that the traffic gates should be moved, however the traffic gates were never relocated by VDOT.
+Following the incident, the news media picked up on the fact that Captains Stone and Blaha had previously warned that the traffic gates should be moved, however the traffic gates were never relocated by VDOT.

 Fault, liability for damages

 The NTSB issued a report, MAR-78-01, which was adopted on January 1, 1978.
 The investigation made recommendations for future prevention.
 The State of Virginia filed suit in U.S. District Court against the shipping company operating the Marine Floridian, which was found to be liable for the damages, a decision affirmed by the U.S. 4th Circuit Court of Appeals.

 The rebuilt Benjamin Harrison Memorial Bridge was reopened to traffic in the fall of 1978.
-The total cost of damages from the accident was $9.7 million.
+The total cost of damages from the incident was $9.7 million.